 Where to Find Financial Help During the Coronavirus

-The coronavirus pandemic has touched nearly every part of our daily lives, but much of the collective fear and anxiety that millions of Australians are experiencing is related to finances.
+Financial help for the coronavirus may well be up there as the most searched term of 2020.
+The pandemic has touched nearly every part of our daily lives, but much of the collective fear and anxiety that millions of Australians are experiencing is related to finances.
 How will rent get paid?
 What about credit card bills or paying the electricity bill?
-In fact, a recent survey of more than 2000 Australians found that 60% are worried about paying their bills during this period.
+In fact, a recent survey of more than 2000 Australians found that 60% are worried about paying their bills as the pandemic heads into 2021.

 1. Food help during COVID-19

-If you’re struggling to buy food that will keep you healthy and nourished, these organisations and programmes can provide help.
+If you’re struggling to buy food that will keep you healthy and nourished, these organisations can provide help.

 - The Australian Red Cross is supporting people who have little to no food by providing food and hygiene packs

-- Meals on Wheels continue to provide meals to Australia’s most vulnerable people with extra precautions to reduce the spread of Coronavirus.
+- Meals on Wheels continue to provide meals to Australia’s most vulnerable people with extra precautions to reduce the spread of COVID-19

-- Contact your local council to find out what food relief is available in your area.
-Find out the contact details of your council.
+- Contact your local council to find out what food relief is available in your area as many offer weekly food drives.
+Find out the contact details of your council

 - For national emergency relief including food and vouchers, contact the local branch of The Salvation Army or St Vincent De Paul